 - Tabletop dressing.
 If you’re trying to keep a limit on the number of pieces, keep the bottoms simple and add variety and interest above the waist.
 This also makes it easier to create a cohesive wardrobe that can be combined many ways.

 - A neutral foundation.
-It doesn’t have to be black, or even a single neutral (I’ve used four above) but again, neutrals will greatly improve your wardrobe cohesion.
+It doesn’t have to be black, or even a single neutral (I’ve used three above) but again, neutrals will greatly improve your wardrobe cohesion.
 I also find that neutrals are easier to dress up than bright colors.

 - 2-to-1 ratio.
 I find that two tops to one bottom works well for most travel.